Professor Rogge will be accepting applications for graduate students for the 2020-21 academic year.

 In addition, Dr. Rogge's research also explores methods of preventing marital and family discord through interventions designed to strengthen relationships and families.

 - Promoting Awareness, Improving Relationships (PAIR).
 The PAIR program is an innovative approach that encourages couples to use popular media (movies and TV shows) as a method of easing into discussions of their own relationships.
-PAIR offered comparable 3-year benefits to those seen with the CARE and PREP programs, cutting the divorce rate in half over the early years of marriage (Rogge et al., 2013)
+PAIR offered comparable 3-year benefits to those seen with the CARE and PREP programs, cutting the divorce rate in half over the early years of marriage (Rogge et al., 2013).
+We now have data from an RCT of PAIR vs. a waitlist in 170 couples and are preparing manuscripts from that study.

 - Reflecting to Enrich Family Life and Enhance Coparental Teamwork (REFLECT).
 The REFLECT program builds on the findings with PAIR, extending this innovative approach to the task of strengthening families.
 Thus, REFLECT encourages coparents to use popular media (movies and TV shows) as a method of easing into parenting discussions.
 A recent pilot study in 36 families suggested that in comparison to a no-treatment control group, families completing REFLECT discussions demonstrated more adaptive coparenting (greater cooperation and support) and greater use of adaptive parenting strategies.